MihawkHu/DCASE2020_task1/README.md

 ## Reference

-If this work helps or has been used in your research, please consider to cite the paper below.
+If this work helps or has been used in your research, please consider to cite the papers below.
 Thank you!

 ```bib
 @article{hu2020two,